ComplianceAsCode/content/tests/README.md

 - `rule`: Evaluate a rule, remediate, and evaluate again in context of test scenarios.
 - `profile`: Evaluate, remediate and evaluate again using selected profile
 - `combined`: Evaluate, remediate, and evaluate again the rules from a profile in context of test scenarios.
-- `template`: Evaluate, remediate, and evaluate again the rules using a given templat in context of test scenarios.
+- `template`: Evaluate, remediate, and evaluate again the rules using a given template in context of test scenarios.

 Specify backend and image to use:
 - To use VM backend, use the following option on the command line: